AS-Coope/To-Do-Webpage/README.md

 2. Open the project in your preferred IDE.
 3. Open the html file to use the webpage (Alternatively, if you have [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VS Code, you can start the web page using that).

+## Features
+- Persistent storage (todos are saved to local storage in the browser) **[NOTE: Do not save sensitive data in local storage/ put sensitive data in a todo]**
+- Immediate reordering (todo ids are reordered once a todo is deleted.
+Occurs as long as the todo deleted is not the last todo in the list)

 ## Possible Improvements

 1. The UI definitely needs some improvement, whether to look more inviting or be more intuitive.
 (In-progress as the webpage develops)